Dartvauder/NeuroSandboxWebUI/README.md

 * Support Wav2Lip
 * Support LivePortrait for animate an image
 * Support Multimodal (Moondream 2), LORA and WebSearch (with DuckDuckGo) for LLM
+* MetaData-Info viewer for generating image, video and audio
 * Model settings inside the interface
 * Online and offline Wiki
 * Gallery